DespotBob/Herstamac/README.md

                 .Then()
                 .TransitionTo(Stopped);

-            /* A Good thing this Guard condition is in place ! */ InState(Slow)
+            /* A Good thing this Guard condition is in place - this guard condition stops the exception from being thrown. */ InState(Slow)
                 .When<GoStop>()
                 .WithGuard((s, e) => false)